Home of English Grammar

 5. We haven’t got much time.

-6. Not much of Canada is inhabitable.
+6. Not much of Canada is inhabited.

-7. I have been learning French for six months.
-But I haven’t learned much so far.
+7. I have been learning French for six months, but I haven’t learned much so far.

 8. I don’t know many people here.

-9. I have been in this country for only two days and I haven’t seen much of it.
+9. I have been in this country for only two days, and I haven’t seen much of it.

 10. How much time will you need to finish the job?